FDMDigital/dropdown-styles-FF/README.md

 This works really well for short / medium lists but won’t work very well for really long lists like Countries or States as it will take a really long time for them to finish animating in.

 So choose wisely!

+### Vanilla JS & jQuery

+Although 2 of the files (`classie.js` and `selectFx.js`) are written in vanilla JS the file `fancy-select.js` contains a mixture of vanilla JS and jQuery so you WILL need jQuery installed for this to function correctly.
+There are more and more WordPress themes now that don't include jQuery by default so bear this in mind.